Officers and Executive Committee

 B. The purposes of the organization are to improve professional standards of member organizations, to discuss and attempt to resolve issues faced by the same and to recognize professional excellence among the membership.

 A. The following are eligible to become member organizations, regardless of whether an organization is a member of The Associated Press.
-All administrative sports executives, their supervisors and their assistants within those organizations are eligible to become individual members.
+All administrative sports executives, their supervisors, their assistants and other sports department employees within those organizations are eligible to become individual members.
 Journalists who have been members of APSE for at least five consecutive years can continue their membership if he or she moves out of the sports department to another department of a member news organization, as long as dues requirements continue to be met.

-1. Newspapers that print no fewer than five days a week, and their associated websites.
+1. Newspapers that print no fewer than three days a week, and their associated websites.

 2. Sports websites that apply generally accepted newsgathering practices, as defined by the executive committee, and are not operated by professional or amateur sports organizations.